superfly/docs/machines/flyctl/fly-machine-update.html.md

 fly machine update --command sleep inf
 ```

-The next time the Machine is restarted, this new CMD takes precedence over the CMD from the Docker image.

 ### Custom ENTRYPOINT

 Set the [`config.init.entrypoint`](/docs/machines/api-machines-resource/#the-machine-config-object-properties) property with the `--entrypoint` option.
-The next time the Machine is restarted, this new ENTRYPOINT takes precedence over the ENTRYPOINT from the Docker image.

 See [Run a new Machine](/docs/machines/flyctl/fly-machine-run/#custom-entrypoint) for an example of usage.